 - Short Travel Distance from Kigali to Uganda Gorilla Trekking Destinations

 Bwindi Impenetrable Forest is located in southwestern Uganda and takes about 8 to 9 hours’ drive to the park and 9 to 10 hours’ drive to Mgahinga gorilla national park which is a long distance.
 However, driving from Kigali to any of the parks takes about 3 to 4 hours drive which is a short distance.

 The short distance from Kigali to the Uganda gorilla parks decreases the number of days to spend on a Uganda gorilla safari.
 You can book a 2 days Uganda gorilla trekking safari where on the first day you will fly to Kigali and then connect to one of the gorilla destinations in Uganda and on the second day you engage in an adventurous gorilla trekking activity and then return to Kigali for your departure flight.

-The 2 days Uganda gorilla trekking tour via Kigali is, however, also possible for visitors travelling from Entebbe or Kampala.
-Due to the long distance, you will have to travel from Bwindi/Mgahinga to Kigali City, just after your gorilla trek in either parks.
+The 2 days Uganda gorilla trekking tour via Kigali is, however, also possible for visitors traveling from Entebbe or Kampala.
+Due to the long distance, you will have to travel from Bwindi/Mgahinga to Kigali City, just after your gorilla trek in either park.

 - You Can Spend More Time with Gorillas on the Unique Uganda Gorilla Habituation Experience